Skip to content

 • eth2+ - second and subsequent data interface

-Data interfaces eth1+ need to be configured with IP addressing manually using CLI/management protocols.
+Data interfaces et-0/0/0+ need to be configured with IP addressing manually using CLI or other available management interfaces.

 Features and options#